-After making a huge mistake going into debt when I first starting keeping house, I haven’t since been materialistic enough to go in debt for a lot of possessions.
-However, as a single mother and trying to support two kids alone with no child support help, there were other things I was snowed under with.
+After making a huge mistake by going into debt when I first starting keeping house, I have strayed away from being materialistic enough to go in debt again.
+However, as a single mother, and trying to support two kids alone with no help from my ex, I turned to the help of credit cards.

 Gap insurance?
 Sphhhh.
 Unexpected debts were hitting me like hail in a rainstorm.